Video Game: The Legend of Zelda Oracle games

 - Time Travel: Ages again: Boy plays a harp and goes back and forth in time.

 - The third dungeon, Moonlit Grotto, is entered in the present, and takes the form of a cave with a face.
 In the past this same cave is sealed because it is missing an eye, which is what opens it later.
-A Tokay near the cave in the present says that in the past a "Tokay with no tail" (what they call Link) opened the cave, something which Link hasn't done yet.
+A Tokay near the cave in the present says that in the past a "Tokay with no tail" (what they call Link) opened the cave, something which Link hasn't done yet and will not until the end of the game.
+At this point Link doesn't even know enough (the Tokay's remark not withstanding) to know that opening the cave in the past is something he will have to eventually do.

-- The Gorons of Rolling Ridge in the present give Link a Bomb Flower in thanks for defeating the Great Moblin, after which the Maku Tree tells Link that his name has suddenly appeared in legends as a Goron hero who saved the Elder.
-However, before you ever defeat the Great Moblin, the Gorons mention that long ago a young boy brought Bomb Flowers to Rolling Ridge and they're now the Goron staple crop.
+- Even with the same event, the game fails to be consistent.
+The Gorons of Rolling Ridge in the present give Link a Bomb Flower in thanks for defeating the Great Moblin, after which the Maku Tree tells Link that his name has suddenly appeared in legends as a Goron hero who saved their Elder centuries ago.
+However, before you defeat the Great Moblin, the Gorons mention that long ago a young boy brought Bomb Flowers to Rolling Ridge and they're now the Goron staple crop.

 - Underwater Boss Battle: The sixth and seventh dungeons in Ages—the boss of the sixth moves back and forth between the surface and underwater, while the seventh is underwater for the entire battle.